 Dana Sitar: And there’s me.
 I share resources, tips and tools for writers through my website and newsletter, and I’ve self-published two collections of essays, a variety of info-products and the Amazon Bestselling ebook: A Writer’s Bucket List.”

 How did we do it?
 Here’s the breakdown of how much it cost to publish a book for Hope’s nonfiction book “The Shy Writer Reborn;” Catherine’s second memoir “Backpacked;” Joanna’s first novel, “Pentecost;” and my ebook “A Writer’s Bucket List.”
 All dollar amounts are listed in USD.

 Editing — which includes developmental editing, content editing, copyediting and proofreading — can make the difference between a good book and great one.
 For a quality, impactful book, you need more than a proofread or spell-check of a first draft.

 Beta readers and/or experienced developmental and content editors will help ensure your book shares your message or story coherently, and a strong copyeditor will help you make every sentence pop off the page.

-To keep costs low, think outside the box and reach into your network.
+To keep costs of self-publishing low, think outside the box to find the right editor and reach into your network.
 Make the most of your money, effort and time by working with a genre-specific editor who understands your voice and brand.
 Not all editors are created equal!